bitPogo/kmock/docs/src/howto/install.md

     You may find a full examples, how to set up KMock properly, in the [Playground](https://github.com/bitPogo/kmock-playground).

 !!!important
-    Since Kotlin 1.7.0 KmpTest are running always in parallel, which can cause Mocks not to be generated properly.
+    Since KmpTest are running always in parallel, it can cause Mocks not to be generated properly.
-    To counter this KMock will chain the test in a arbitrary order which effectively disables the parallel execution.
+    To counter this, KMock will chain the test together with their KspTasks in a arbitrary order.
+    This effectively disables the parallel execution for now.
     If you want to deactivate this behaviour you may add `kmock.noParallelTests` in your gradle.properties to false.

 ## Newer KSP or Kotlin Versions